helenhanks/Robotany/BarrelLevel.md

 # Adding a Level Sensor to your Barrel
 One optional feature is to install a water level detector on the water barrel.
 This allows such possibilities as:
-* automatically topping up the barrel if the level gets low
+* Automatically topping up the barrel if the level gets low
 * Checking if it has rained between given times